How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season Using OBS and Live Scoreboards

 Before each game:

-3. Positions camera at center ice (where all streamers congregate)
+3. Positions camera at center ice

-4. Connects WiFi puck and tests stream connection
+4. Connects WiFi and tests stream

 During the game: